jaspector

 A building permit is required for new construction, additions, enlargements, alterations, repairs affecting structural elements, demolitions, changes of occupancy, and installation or alteration of electrical, plumbing, mechanical, or gas systems.
 A zoning permit is sufficient for a proposed use of land or an accessory structure under 500 sq ft gross floor area.

-Typical processing time is Contact the department directly for current workload estimates; complex projects with full plan review take longer..
+Building permit processing times in unincorporated Worcester County, MD typically run Contact the department directly for current workload estimates; complex projects with full plan review take longer..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Worcester County, MD.
 The following work is generally exempt: Ordinary maintenance and repair not involving structural, electrical, plumbing, or mechanical systems; Cosmetic work (painting, flooring, trim, cabinet installation not requiring structural work or plumbing/electrical rough-in changes); Fences and small accessory structures under 500 sq ft gross floor area (zoning permit only, not full building permit); Above-ground pools (zoning permit rather than building permit).
 Note: Confirm case-by-case with the DRP, especially for properties in the Critical Area, flood zones, or coastal overlays where additional review may apply regardless of work type.
+When in doubt, confirm with the local building department before starting work.